 The fighting expanded into a limited border war between the South’s newly formed Republic of Korea Army (ROKA) and the North Korean border constabulary as well as the North’s Korean People’s Army (KPA).
-The North launched cross-border guerrilla incursions in order to draw ROKA units away from their communist-suppression campaign in the South.
+The North launched cross-border guerrilla incursions in order to draw ROKA units away from their campaign against opponents of the Rhee dictatorship in the South.

 Finally on June 25, 1950 North Korea invaded the South in an attempt to unity the country.
 The war lasted until 1953 killing over one million people and accomplished exactly nothing with a new ceasefire line set at the 38th parallel.

 With the Chinese Russian falling out in the 1950’s and 60’s North Korea came into the Chinese fold.
 Since then China has moderated its policies while North Korea has ended up a feudal state ruled by a handful of families for personal gain, maintaining the fiction of being a communist state.

 South Korea has prospered as has Japan over the past decades while North Korea like all feudal systems has stagnated and fallen far behind in terms of the public good.
 To maintain their position it has been necessary to maintain a “us against the world” belief in the masses whipping up fear of external threats and following that up with militarist bombast.